orange-lang/orange-docs/functions.md

 Note that if a function parameter is declared with an initial value, then all parameters after it must also have an initial value.

 The optional type at the end of the function indicates the functions return type.
-If a return type is specified, a return statement must be present in the function.
-Similarly to using blocks as values, if the last statement in a function does not have a semicolon, it will be used as the return value. `yield` can be used to give a value to the function, but `return` is preferred as it can be used from any nested block.
+If a return type is specified, a return statement must be present in the function. `yield` is not valid in the context of a function, but implicit returns can still be achieved by using the one-line block `:` syntax.

 Here are some examples of functions:

-    def add(int a, int b) -> int: a + b;
+    def add(int a, int b) -> int: a + b

     def subtract(int a, int b) {
-        return a - b;
+        return a - b
     }

     def doNothing() { }